harvesthill/reddit-wiki-archive/steroids/index.md

 &gt;
 &gt; We don't even know what we are gonna be when we grow up, maybe that dream will fade away like mine did and you gonna regret what you have done to yourself for the rest of your life.
 I know because i was thinking that way too.
 &gt;
 &gt; I want to tell you that you don't need muscles to go out with hot girls and you can do it naturally.
 I've been there and I'm telling you this.
-Don't start steroids until you know 100% what are you doing with them, the diet and training, if they really fit (or don't) into your long-term future, and wait until your development is really complete like they suggest.
+Don't start steroids untswil you know 100% what are you doing with them, the diet and training, if they really fit (or don't) into your long-term future, and wait until your development is really complete like they suggest.

 ## What's safe?